upanshu21/CrackStation/README.md

 ## Mission Statement

-This is a public library and can be used by anyone to test if the passwrod used by them or user of their product is using a combination of very easy password and have them change is if their password is decrypted by this implementation.
+This is a public library and can be used by anyone to test if the password used by them or user of their product is using a very easy password and have them change is if their password is decrypted by this implementation.

 ## Installation